GeorgiaTechSkynet/userWiki/README.md

 ## Getting Help

-Your main points of contact the lab admins (listed [below](http://optimus.cc.gatech.edu/wiki/skynet#extras_labs)) and the #skynet-users channel on the CVMLP slack.
+Contact your lab admin or the #skynet-users channel on the CVMLP slack.
 Ask about any skynet specific technical or political problems at these places.

 # Conclusion